Legal

 - Click and interaction events: form submissions, button clicks, file downloads, video plays, and other custom events the customer chooses to track;

-- Attribution touchpoints: UTM parameters, click identifiers (such as Google's GCLID, Wbraid, Gbraid, Meta's fbclid, LinkedIn's li_fat_id), referring domain, search keyword, and landing page;
+- Attribution touchpoints: UTM parameters, click identifiers (such as Google's GCLID, Wbraid, Gbraid; Meta's fbclid; LinkedIn's li_fat_id; TikTok's ttclid; Microsoft's msclkid; Pinterest's epik; Reddit's rdt_cid; X's twclid; Snap's sccid), referring domain, search keyword, and landing page;

 - Session and identifier data: a first-party visitor identifier, a session identifier, and consent state, stored in first-party cookies and local storage as described in Section 7;